detekoi/minimal-clock-overlay/README.md

 - **Reset to Defaults**: Restore all settings to their default values
 - **Persistent Settings**: All your customizations are automatically saved between sessions

-## Clock Instance Manager
+## Clock Scene Manager

-The Clock Instance Manager allows you to create and manage multiple clock configurations for different scenes in your stream.
+The Clock Scene Manager allows you to create and manage multiple clock configurations for different scenes in your stream.

 ### Features

-- Create named clock instances with unique configurations
+- Create named clock scenes with unique configurations
 - Generate direct URLs for OBS browser sources
-- Manage all your clock instances in one place
+- Manage all your clock scenes in one place
-- Each instance maintains its own settings
+- Each scene maintains its own settings
-- Sort and search through your instances
+- Sort and search through your scenes
-- Delete instances you no longer need
+- Delete scenes you no longer need

 ### How to Use

-1. Open `index.html` in your web browser to access the Instance Manager
+1. Open `index.html` in your web browser to access the Scene Manager
-2. Create a new clock instance with a descriptive name
+2. Create a new clock scene with a descriptive name
 3. Copy the browser source URL
 4. Add to OBS as a browser source
 5. Configure the clock's appearance in OBS
-6. All settings will be saved for that specific instance
+6. All settings will be saved for that specific scene

 ## Tips for Streamers

-- **Use Multiple Instances**: Create different clock styles for different scenes (e.g., a vibrant clock for your starting scene, a transparent one for gameplay)
+- **Use Multiple Scenes**: Create different clock styles for different scenes (e.g., a vibrant clock for your starting scene, a transparent one for gameplay)
 - **Use Transparent Theme**: For gameplay streams, the transparent theme provides time information without blocking gameplay
 - **Match Your Brand**: Use the color pickers to match your stream's color scheme
 - **Position Strategically**: Place in a corner where it won't overlap important HUD elements in games